Azure/azure-tokens/README.md

 **Vault** resource is a container of tokens and services, and represents the scope at which billing takes effect, as well as the scope at which Azure resource operations can be performed in ARM.

 **Access policy** resources determine how security is applied to runtime operations.
-Currenly the access policies are only set at the Vault level and apply to the actions (CreateOrUpdate, Read, Delete, List) on Service and Token resource.
+Access policies are inherited, i.e. those set at the Vault level apply to the actions (CreateOrUpdate, Read, Delete, List) on Service and Token resource.
 The principal of user who creates the vault is added with full access policy by default.

 ## Runtime APIs